 Your puppy needs to know his place in the pecking order of the pack.
 In your family, your puppy should be at the bottom of the pecking order.
 You and other adults should be the leaders of the pack.
 Children should come next, and at the bottom are your puppy and any other animals that live in your home.
 If you don’t take the role of leader, your puppy will.
 This will cause him to grow into a disobedient and aggressive dog .

-Most dogs who are given their own way when they are puppies end up living along tied to a chain in the backyard.
-This makes them more aggressive and they will probably end up being put down, or being handed over to the local animal shelter.
+Most dogs who are raised without strucrute when they are puppies end up with sever behavioral issues such as aggression and separation anxiety.
+This makes them more aggressive and will probably end needing a lot more training to make them a well behaved dog, or in some cases they become too much for the owner and end up at the local animal shelter.
 No one wants a disobedient and aggressive dog , so the animal shelter will eventually be forced to euthanize him.
 If you don’t want this type of unhappy ending to be a part of your puppy’s life, take the initiative and control your puppy now.

 Taking control of your puppy doesn’t mean mistreating him.
 Give him lots of affection, play with him and bond with him.
 Also be consistent and make him obey simple commands.